 Get Your Kit On

 The last point above is a good one.
-An aero helmet (app. $150) is a good place to start if you have some spare cash to splurge.
-There is no doubt that an aero helmet will make you significantly faster so it’s a solid investment.
+An aero helmet (app. $150) is an excellent place to start if you have some spare cash to splurge.
+There is no doubt that an aero helmet will make you significantly faster, so it’s a solid investment.
 Experts estimate that an aero helmet alone saves a rider 10-15 watts of power at time trial speeds.

-You could also try lowering the front of the bike, which could be as simple as flipping the stem, and fitting some tri-bars, which cost as little as $50.
-After an aero helmet, you could start thinking about adding aero drinks bottles, overshoes, skin suits, deep-section wheels.
+You could also try lowering the front of the bike, which could be as simple as flipping the stem and fitting some tri-bars, which cost as little as $50.
+Then, after an aero helmet, you could start thinking about adding aero drinks bottles, overshoes, skin suits, deep-section wheels.
 But it is wise to spend any money you have on making sure you get into a good body position first.

-And while all this expensive equipment is useful, pricey kit won’t make you go faster if your body acts like a huge air brake.
+And while all this expensive TT bike equipment is helpful, a pricey kit won’t make you go faster if your body acts like a huge air brake.

-- Perform aerodynamic tests with your current bike.
+- Perform aerodynamic tests with your current TT bike.

 - Reduce your frontal area.
 Make a “longer” position on your bike.